-- 7. OTHER RESOURCES: There are many resources available to individuals affected by sexual harassment, inappropriate sexual misconduct, and/or sexual assault.
-A list of these resources is set forth in the Sexual Misconduct, Domestic Violence, Dating Violence and Stalking Policy. - 8.
-QUESTIONS: If any person has questions or concerns regarding this policy, he or she should talk with the VLS Title IX Coordinator, Director of Human Resources, the Associate Dean for Students Affairs and Diversity, and/or the Associate Dean for Academic Affairs.
+7. QUESTIONS: If any person has questions or concerns regarding this policy, he or she should talk with the VLS Title IX Coordinator, Director of Human Resources, the Associate Dean for Students Affairs and Diversity, and/or the Associate Dean for Student Affairs and Diversity.